ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner.md

 UnsetCurrencyCode ensures that no value is present for CurrencyCode, not even an explicit nil
 ### GetQuantity

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) GetQuantity() int32`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) GetQuantity() string`

 GetQuantity returns the Quantity field if non-nil, zero value otherwise.

 ### GetQuantityOk

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) GetQuantityOk() (*int32, bool)`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) GetQuantityOk() (*string, bool)`

 GetQuantityOk returns a tuple with the Quantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetQuantity

-`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) SetQuantity(v int32)`
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerDiscountsInnerVolumeDiscountsInner) SetQuantity(v string)`

 SetQuantity sets Quantity field to given value.